Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 2. Align sales and marketing teams

-Here’s how to align both departments:
+Here’s how to align both teams:

 Download Your Sales and Marketing Strategy Guide